cfibmers/open-Autoscaler/README.md

 <link href="https://raw.github.com/clownfart/Markdown-CSS/master/markdown.css" rel="stylesheet"></link>
+This repository is no longer actively maintained.

+All further development occurs at https://github.com/cloudfoundry-incubator/app-autoscaler

 # CF-AutoScaler

 This is an incubation project for Cloud Foundry.
 You can follow the development progress on [Pivotal Tracker][t].